turingschool/curriculum/source/projects/event_reporter.markdown

 ##### `queue save to <filename.csv>`

-Export the current queue to the specified filename as a CSV
+Export the current queue to the specified filename as a CSV.

+It must contain headers and be structured in such a way that your program could be restarted and the `load` instruction would successfully parse the previously output file.

 ##### `find <attribute> <criteria>`